 How does this work in the world I live in?

 - When you reach an example in the text, do not read through it – do it yourself by covering up the solution until you have solved it.
 If you get stuck and have tried every approach you can think of, use the author’s work to “cheat” and figure out the step you were stuck on… but don’t look beyond that!
 Only uncover as much of the solution as you need to get yourself un-stuck.
-Solving a problem yourself helps develop understanding – reading through someone else’s solution seldom does.
+Solving a problem yourself helps develop a stronger understanding – reading through someone else’s solution is seldom as effective.

-- A day or two later, quiz yourself on what you just learned.
+- After working on something completely different for a while, and perhaps again a day later, quiz yourself on what you just learned.
 What was presented?
 Why is it relevant?
 What else is it connected to?
 What major and minor points were made?
 What kinds of problems does it help solve?
-Then solve a few such problems on your own.
+Then find a few such problems and solve them.

-- Remember that “thinking you understand the ideas” or the formula is often a very different thing from being able to solve a problem… you must master both before you are ready to take a test.
+- Remember that “thinking you understand the ideas” or the formula is often a very different thing from being able to solve a problem… you must both understand the ideas and be able to solve problems based on them before you are ready to take a test.